kubernetes/website/content/en/docs/tasks/run-application/scale-stateful-set.md

 You cannot scale down a StatefulSet when any of the stateful Pods it manages is unhealthy.
 Scaling down only takes place after those stateful Pods become running and ready.

-With a StatefulSet size of greater than one, currently Kubernetes is unable to determine if an unhealthy Pod is a result of a permanent fault or a transient fault (upgrade/maintenance/node reboot).
+If spec.replicas > 1, Kubernetes cannot determine the reason for an unhealthy Pod.
+It might be the result of a permanent fault or of a transient fault.
+A transient fault can be caused by a restart required by upgrading or maintenance.

-If the Pod is unhealthy due to a permanent fault, scaling without correcting the fault may lead to a state where the StatefulSet membership drops below a certain minimum number of `replicas` that are needed to function correctly.
+If the Pod is unhealthy due to a permanent fault, scaling without correcting the fault may lead to a state where the StatefulSet membership drops below a certain minimum number of replicas that are needed to function correctly.
 This may cause your StatefulSet to become unavailable.

 If the Pod is unhealthy due to a transient fault and the Pod might become available again,